-To meet the strict entry criteria of worldclass.golf, prospective member clubs must demonstrate uncompromising standards across four key areas of their golf operation, while demonstrating it delivers a visitor experience which is truly ‘world-class’.
+To meet the strict entry criteria of worldclass.golf, prospective member destinations must demonstrate uncompromising standards across four key areas of their entire golf operation, while demonstrating it delivers a visitor experience which is truly ‘world-class’.

-The starter should provide tees, pin positions, yardage books and pace-of-play information on the first tee, while the condition of the course should be pristine, with tees, greens, surrounds and fairways maintained to a high standard.
-Whenever possible, the starter should recommend preferred tee boxes based on ability, allowing guests of all standards the opportunity to play well and enjoy their round.
+The starter should provide tees, pin positions, and pace-of-play information on the first tee, while the condition of the course should always be pristine, with tees, greens, surrounds and fairways maintained to a high standard.
+Whenever possible, the starter should recommend preferred tee boxes based on ability and handicap, allowing guests of all standards the opportunity to play well and enjoy their round.

 Practice facilities need to be of the highest standard, and must include a range, short-game area with putting green, and the ability – climate permitting – of hitting range balls from grass as opposed to mats, or artificial tee lines.
 Range balls should ideally be stacked in pyramids, and only quality practice balls used.
 If a ball dispenser is in operation, all tokens must be included as part of the green fee.

-The clubhouse needs to be warm and welcoming, while at the same time functional, with guests greeted with sincerity before being invited to make use of the changing facilities.
-The locker room should include the use of premium-grade lockers, with complimentary toiletries and light-refreshments on offer, while the pro shop would be expected to be stocked with quality apparel brands from the world of golf.
+The clubhouse needs to be warm and welcoming, while at the same time functional, with visitors greeted with sincerity before being invited to make use of the changing facilities.
+The locker room should include the use of premium-grade lockers, with complimentary toiletries and refreshments on offer, while the pro shop would be expected to be stocked with quality apparel brands from the world of golf.